-- If a student accumulates more than four (4) absences (excused/unexcused) per term in any course, they will receive a grade of "N" on their report card, indicating No Credit due to poor attendance. - If a student receives an "N" for one (1) term, they can still receive a passing grade for the semester or year if they maintain a passing grade average and are not absent more than four (4) (excused/unexcused) times in the other terms. - If a student receives two (2) "N" in a semester course, they will receive No Credit for the course. - If a student receives four (4) "N" in a full year course, they will receive No Credit for the course. - It is important to remember that when a student receives an "N," it is a notice that both student and parents/guardians need to monitor school attendance more closely and set a goal to improve attendance. - It does not represent that a student is failing the course from a lack of achievement. - If a student receives one or more "N" grades, they will be ineligible for Honor Roll. - If a student receives No Credit for a course, it is recommended that they set up a meeting with their Assistant Principal and School Counselor to make arrangements to repeat the course or its equivalent. - If a student is failing the course, the report card would reflect the failing grade, not an "N."
+- If a student accumulates more than four (4) absences (excused and/or unexcused) per term in any course, they will receive a grade of "N" on their report card, indicating No Credit due to poor attendance. - If a student receives an "N" for one term, they can still receive a passing grade for the semester or year if they maintain a passing grade average and are not absent more than four (4) (excused and/or unexcused) times in the other terms. - Two "N" in a semester course, they will receive No Credit for the course. - Four "N" in a full year course, they will receive No Credit for the course. - It is important to remember that when a student receives an "N", it is a notice that both student and parent/guardians need to monitor school attendance more closely and set a goal to improve attendance. - It does not represent that a student is failing the course from a lack of achievement. - If a student receives one or more "N" grades, they will be ineligible for Honor Roll. - If a student receives No Credit for a course, it is recommended that they set up a meeting with their Assistant Principal and guidance counselor to make arrangements to repeat the course or its equivalent.